peterdhansen/dnd-age-of-dragons/Chapter 6.md

 Question
 1. Yord
-2. Osym
+2. Osim
 3. Ara -
-4. Osym - tiamat has not come yet
+4. Osim - tiamat has not come yet
 5. Best path for us to find the warhammer
 	- quickest way is to dive into the lake itself
 6. Where do we find the artifact that Resmir seeks before she does?